Berlin river cruise: Should you book a Spree boat tour?

 The Reichstag and a boat

 Before heading to the tips for your Berlin Spree River Cruises, I’ll add a section about similar boat trips.
-If you believe one hour is not enough or you’d like to have some extras during your cruise, this section is for you.
+If you believe one hour isn’t enough, or you’d like some extras during your cruise, this section is for you.
 So, here are some more boat tours:

 On a Solar-Powered Catamaran.
 Instead of a boat, you’ll travel along the river on a solar-powered catamaran.
 The tour lasts over two hours and costs approximately 50 euros per person.
 You can book a seat on the solar-powered catamaran here.